craigcitro/r-travis/README.md

 My plan is to ultimately merge this into travis as a first-class citizen, so that the simplest config would simply say `language: R`.
 However, I'm using this repo as a staging ground to make sure I have the kinks worked out first.
+The end goal would be for the `.travis.yml` for an R project to be something as simple as

+    language: r
+    github_packages:
+      - assertthat
+      - devtools